precice/micro-manager/docs/README.md

 - Passing data between micro and macro simulations
 - Running micro simulations in parallel using MPI
-- Adaptively turning micro simulations on and off based on similar micro simulations globally and locally
+- Adaptively activating and deactivating micro simulations based on whether their similar exist

 ## Documentation